-If you think you might be pregnant, the first thing to do is to do a pregnancy test and you might also want to talk to your family or friends so you have a bit of extra support.
-You can buy a test from a pharmacy or supermarket.
+If you think you might be pregnant, the first thing to do is to do a pregnancy test.
+You might also want to talk to your family or friends so you have a bit of extra support.
+You can go to a local contraception and sexual health service for a test or buy a test from a pharmacy or supermarket.

 For most girls the first sign that they might be pregnant is a missed period.
 You might wonder if you got the date wrong but sometimes it’s just better to do a test.